menu

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Polkville is worth considering.

-As is often the case in a small city, Polkville doesn't have a public transportation system that people use for their commute.
+Polkville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Polkville in 2018 was $19,866, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $79,464 for a family of four.
+The per capita income in Polkville in 2018 was $25,488, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $101,952 for a family of four.
 However, Polkville contains both very wealthy and poor people as well.

 The people who call Polkville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Polkville residents report their race to be White.
-Important ancestries of people in Polkville include English, French, Irish, Scottish, and European.
+Important ancestries of people in Polkville include English, French, Scottish, Irish, and German.

 The most common language spoken in Polkville is English.
 Other important languages spoken here include Spanish and Urdu.